mrbbot/vuex-ignite/README.md

     }
 }));
 ```

+If you've used a script tag instead, the `ignite` function will be available as `window.VuexIgnite.ignite`.

 This automatically adds the necessary Firebase mutations and action along with a plugin that will automatically
 dispatch that action when the store is ready to set everything up.